thumbnail image

 Book manuscript: The Nuclear Order of Things: Bureaucracy, Objectivity, and Boredom at the IAEA

-Forthcoming 2023: "Atomic Destruction" in Handbook of the Anthropocene, eds.
-Nathanaël Wallenhorst and Christoph Wulf, Springer Nature.
+"Atomic Destruction" in Handbook of the Anthropocene, eds.
+Nathanaël Wallenhorst and Christoph Wulf, 1477–81.
+Springer Nature, 2024.
 PREPRINT.

-Forthcoming 2023: "Wort für Wort: Bedingungen der Analyse diplomatischer Wortprotokolle als historische Quellen" in Das Protokoll, eds.
-Peter Plener, Niels
+[OPEN ACCESS] "Wort für Wort: Bedingungen der Analyse diplomatischer Wortprotokolle als historische Quellen" in Das Protokoll, eds.
+Peter Plener, Niels Werber, and Burkhardt Wolf, 31–45.
+J.B.
+Metzler, 2023.

 “In Code We Trust: On the Semiotics of Blockchain” Kuckuck: Notizen zur Alltagskultur, Vol. 36.
 Special Issue: CODE (1/2021): 62–65.